 In a fertility and early embryonic development study, Eletriptan (50, 100, or 200 mg/kg/day) was orally administered to male and female rats prior to and throughout mating and continuing in females to implantation.
 Plasma exposures (AUC) were 4, 8 and 16 times in males and 7, 14 and 28 times in females, respectively, that in humans at the MRHD.
-Dose-related decreases in the number of corpora lutea, implants, and viable fetuses per dam were observed at all doses.
-Prolongation of the estrus cycle was observed at the highest dose tested.
+Prolongation of the estrous cycle and decreases in the number of corpora lutea, implants, and viable fetuses per dam were observed at 200 mg/kg/day.
 Male fertility parameters were not affected.

 In all eight studies, randomized patients treated their headaches as outpatients.
 Seven studies enrolled adults and one study enrolled adolescents (age 11 to 17).
 Patients treated in the seven adult studies were predominantly female (85%) and Caucasian (94%) with a mean age of 40 years (range 18 to 78).
 In all studies, patients were instructed to treat a moderate to severe headache.
 Headache response, defined as a reduction in headache severity from moderate or severe pain to mild or no pain, was assessed up to 2 hours after dosing.
 Associated symptoms such as nausea, vomiting, photophobia and phonophobia were also assessed.